La Granjilla de La Fresneda de El Escorial: Description

 Fray Marcos de Cardona, a Hieronymite monk, was the designer and gardener of the Royal Gardens.
 Dutch hydraulic expert, Petre Janson, oversaw the creation of the five Royal Lakes.
 Both the monk and pond expert were working under the directions of Philip II and Juan Bautista de Toledo.

 The highest and largest pond receives water from the Aulencia river.
-This pond provides water to the other three artificial lakes and to the whole complex through a system of dams, waterways and conduits -unique and inspired hydraulic archeology from the Spanish Renaissance.
+This pond provides water to the other three artificial lakes and to the whole complex through a system of dams, waterways and conduits--a unique and inspired hydraulic archeology from the Spanish Renaissance.

-The Royal Gardens in La Granjilla de La Fresneda and the Gardens of El Escorial (La Huerta del Monasterio) are very peculiar and unique Spanish Renaissance Royal Gardens; both of them were hybrids of ornamental gardens, market gardens, ethnobotanical garden and spagyric garden.
-Its relevance is obvious in the context of previous Historical Royal Gardens and Royal Cottages: Gardens of Chateau de Chambord of Francis I.
+The Royal Gardens in La Granjilla de La Fresneda and the Gardens of El Escorial (La Huerta del Monasterio) are very peculiar and unique Spanish Renaissance royal gardens; both of them were hybrids of ornamental gardens, market gardens, ethnobotanical garden and spagyric garden.
+Its relevance is obvious in the context of previous historical royal gardens and royal cottages, such as the gardens of the Chateau de Chambord of Francis I.

 La Granjilla de La Fresneda won the International Carlo Scarpa Award from the Benetton Foundation, for the management and conservation of Historical Gardens.